 My goal with this documentary is to give these Pioneers the opportunity to share their stories in a collective, contextual medium.
 Generations to come will be able to appreciate the breadth and intricacies of the events that brought back good beer to the people.

-Production is winding down this year, topping 140 interviews, 200 events and locations, and 450 hours of footage.
-With a little luck, Beer Pioneers™ will be released in 2017...
+Production wound-down last year, topping 140 interviews, 200 events and locations, and 450 hours of footage.
+Editing is underway.
+With a little luck, Beer Pioneers™ will be released very soon...
 Cheers!

 A film by Jay Sheveck